City-of-Helsinki/yjdh/README.md

 2. Copy the contents of `.env.kesaseteli.example` to `.env.kesaseteli` and modify it if needed.

 3. Run `yarn youth` or, if you want to rebuild, then `yarn youth --build`

-The Frontend is now running at [localhost:3100](https://localhost:3000) The backend is now running at [localhost:8000](https://localhost:8000)
+  - The Frontend is now running at [localhost:3100](https://localhost:3000)
+  - The backend is now running at [localhost:8000](https://localhost:8000)
+4. If services fail to get up, `yarn clean` might help.

 ## Benefit